 The Plan of Action

-The need for assistance for the aforementioned disabilities care tasks will vary from student to student.
+The need for assistance for the fore mentioned disabilities care tasks will vary from student to student.
 The licensed nurse or designated medication administer are mandated to follow the physician’s Action Plan for that student and the physicians explicit orders documented when dispensing medication.

 Richard Wright Public Charter School’s Action Plan, Step One: